 Another example is from Follow Up Boss, and it’s a piece of content on lead generation ideas for real estate.
-The company provides a CRM platform for helping real estate firms with their lead generation process and, in this post, they outline 24 free lead generation ideas for people in the industry.
+The company provides a CRM lead generation platform for helping real estate firms with their lead generation process and, in this post, they outline 24 free lead generation ideas for people in the industry.

 They target relevant keywords and incorporate them naturally into the content without making it too obvious.
 Their efforts have also been rewarded, as the page ranks on the first page of Google for queries with around 15,900 searches per month.

 If you want to give your blog posts the best chance of ranking for relevant queries, try not to target the same keywords on any other page because this can cause search engines to get confused.
 To keep track, leave notes in your DAM tool.
 This will help you ensure you’re targeting all of the necessary keywords in the most appropriate content.

 Create a social media calendar so every post gets attention